|Page 1 of 5:|| |

 Being such a huge fan of American Graffiti, I was thrilled when I saw that it was out on video finally (we here in the UK have been deprived of it for 20 years).
 Checking out the IMDB while waiting for it to arrive, I was, however, weary of my purchase.
 An average 4 out of 10 did not look good.
 Of course, the mistake everyone makes though is that this should be compared to the original - which is impossible.
 AG was, and still is, a unique film that can never be replicated.
 Thus, I have to commend the concept behind this other unique gem, which follows four characters through four different New Years Eves.
 The return of so many original cast members is fascinating, even the little Pharoh is back helping Big John on his dragster!
 Yes, the split screens from Debbie's year was annoying, but apart from that I cannot really criticise this film.
 It is more of a documentary - style 'Where are they now' kind of thing, and it really works!
 So - here is my advise.
 Unfortunately this aint on DVD, so you'll need a VHS too.
 Watch the original and marvel at its delights.
 Then, the moment the credits finish rolling, whack this vid into your player.
 This way, you won't be disappointed.
 10 out of 10.

 So why did we need "More"?
 It must've been a corporate decision--with financial gain the bottom line.
 If so, that plan didn't quite work, as "More American Graffiti" failed to catch on with its target audience, mostly due to the fact it reflects not the 1960s but TV sitcoms derived from '60s nostalgia.
-Ron Howard and Cindy Williams' story plays like a "Happy Days" rerun with bad language, however Charles Martin Smith's Vietnam episode is vividly captured--and the idea of him trying to blow off his own arm in order to get back home says more about the war than "The Deer Hunter" did in three hours.
+The Ron Howard and Cindy Williams segment plays like a "Happy Days" rerun with bad language, however Charles Martin Smith's Vietnam episode is vividly captured--and the idea of him trying to blow off his own arm in order to get back home says more about the war than "The Deer Hunter" did in three hours.
 Paul LeMat has some good scenes flirting with a pretty Swede, while Candy Clark kicks around as a kooky hippie.
-The film, produced by George Lucas, is full of colorful distractions: multi-image cinematography, constant period music on the soundtrack, and lots of overacting.
-Unfortunately, nothing can distract from the laziness of the writing, nor from the film's somewhat tiring concept (which feels awfully gimmicky).
-The episodes aren't shaped with much thoughtfulness, and the film is insensitive and preconceived. ** from ****
+The film, produced by George Lucas, is full of colorful distractions: multi-image cinematography, constant period music on the soundtrack and lots of overacting.
+Unfortunately, nothing can distract from the laziness of the writing, nor from the film's somewhat tiring concept--each story takes place on a different New Year's Eve--which is a gimmick, nothing more.
+The episodes aren't shaped with much cleverness, and the film is rather insensitive and preconceived. ** from ****

 The final frames of the original "American Graffiti" provide one-line summaries of the fates of the film's four central male characters.
 While somewhat sexist in omitting the female characters, the ending of the original film provided all the information about those people that even the most ardent fan of the movie would want.
 However, someone felt that mega-bucks could be made by detailing the dreary lives of these characters after the original film ended.
 Bad move.
 Making an insurance salesman and his wife, a nerdy private in Vietnam, a drag race driver, and a overgrown hippie into interesting characters in interesting situations was far beyond the talents of those who wrote this nearly unwatchable movie.
 While most of the original cast is back, with only Richard Dreyfuss having the good sense to stay away, "More American Graffiti" is a mess of silly situations that involve protests, car races, country singers, and the Vietnam war.
 The use of split screens, once thought innovative and daring, is overused here to the point of distraction and adds confusion to the already confused goings one.
 This is a sequel that demonstrates nearly everything that can go wrong with a sequel.
 Perhaps it should be screened in film schools as a lesson.
 Even the use of period music, which was a delight in the original, is poorly done here.
 If you want more "American Graffiti," see the original twice.